Fusion procedure for the Yang-Baxter equation and Schur-Weyl duality: Invariant subspaces and representations of

 In the framework of the fusion procedure for the Yang solution, we are interested in any set of complex parameters $\bc=(c_1,\dots,c_n)$ such that the fusion function $\Phi$, defined by

-is non-singular at $\bc$, and moreover such that the resulting element of $\C S_n$ is non-invertible.
+gives a non-invertible element of $\C S_n$ when evaluated at $\bc$.
 Indeed, such a set of parameters $\bc$ will lead, via (\ref{SW-Sn}), to a non-invertible endomorphism $F(\bc)$, and in turn to a proper subspace $W_{\bc}\subset V^{\otimes n}$ such that $W_{\bc}\otimes V^{\otimes n'}$ is invariant for the fused operators of the form $R_{\bc,\un{\bc}}(u)$.
 With the help of Theorem \ref{thm-idem-Sn}, we obtained in the preceding subsection such a set of parameters for any standard Young tableau (actually, in these situations, the evaluations of the fusion function are proportional to primitive idempotents of $\C S_n$).

-One may easily see that there are other sets of parameters $\bc=(c_1,\dots,c_n)$ such that the fusion function is non-singular and gives a non-invertible element of $\C S_n$.
-The classification of such sets of parameters $\bc$ and the study of the associated subspaces $W_{\bc}$ and the associated fused solutions is an open question.
-We note also that the less general problem of finding all sets of parameters $\bc=(c_1,\dots,c_n)$ such that $\Phi$ is non-singular at $\bc$ and gives an element proportional to an idempotent is not solved.
+One may easily see that there are other sets of parameters $\bc=(c_1,\dots,c_n)$ such that the evaluation of the fusion function gives an idempotent of $\C S_n$ (or more generally a non-invertible element of $\C S_n$).
 We will give in this subsection some examples for small $n$.
+We refer to \cite{Ch2,NT,Na4} for more information on evaluations of the fusion function associated to standard Young tableaux of skew shapes, and their relation to representations of Yangians.

 \paragraph{\textbf{Case n=2.}} In this situation, the fusion function, with values in $\C S_2$, is given by

 It is immediate to see that the only pairs of complex numbers $(c_1,c_2)$ such that the evaluation $\Phi(c_1,c_2)$ is non-singular and is a non-invertible element of $\C S_2$ are the pairs such that $c_2=c_1\pm1$ (this can be seen from (\ref{inv-R-Sn})).
 As the rational function $ \Phi(u_1,u_2)$ only depends on $u_1-u_2$, there is no loss of generality to consider that $c_1=0$.
 As a conclusion, for $n=2$, the only pairs $(c_1,c_2)$ leading to a proper subspace $W_{(c_1,c_2)}\subset V^{\otimes 2}$ are the pairs associated to the standard Young tableaux $\fbox{ {1}}\fbox{ {2}}$ and $\!\! $.